Skip to main content

 Therefore, the book of Revelation encourages us to live as Christians even in the end times.

-The more than 34 authors of the Bible were divinely inspired by God to write its 66 books (2 Timothy 3:16-17).
-They wrote the OT in Hebrew and Aramaic (Daniel and Nehemiah), and the NT in Greek.
+More than 34 authors, comprising kings, prophets, priests, farmers, fishermen, doctors, and others, wrote the Bible under the inspiration of the Holy Spirit across a span of 1,500 years (2 Timothy 3:16-17).
+They wrote the OT in primarily Hebrew and some Aramaic (Daniel and Nehemiah), and the NT in Greek.

-Therefore, the English versions that we read are a translation or paraphrases of the Bible’s original languages of Hebrew, Aramaic, and Greek.
+Therefore, the English versions that we read are translations or paraphrases of the Bible’s original languages of Hebrew, Aramaic, and Greek.
 And on this link, you can read more on this subject from my post on How to Choose a Bible Translation.

 Apocrypha/Deuterocanonical Books